YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-  between the time a function returns with an `error return code`_, and a subsequent call to `ydb_get_st()`_ to get the value of `$zstatus`_, another thread may call YottaDB, and the `$zstatus`_ returned wil be from that subsequent call.
+  between the time a function returns with an `error return code`_, and a subsequent call to `ydb_get_st()`_ to get the value of `$zstatus`_, another thread may call YottaDB, and the `$zstatus`_ returned will be from that subsequent call.

 - A multi-threaded application is permitted to use the YottaDB single-thread functions *as long as the application ensures that all